jackguo380/vim-lsp-cxx-highlight/README.md

 ```vim
 let g:lsp_cxx_hl_use_text_props = 1
 ```

+**Note:** This is now automatically enabled for vim version 8.2 or greater

 This is a experimental feature so it may be quite buggy, please file bug reports!